jeffknupp/blog/in_progress/2016-12-15-exploring-docker-and-kubernetes-24-hours-2-clouds-1-python-api-many-insights.md

 It was now time to switch gears.
 I wasn't looking to build any sort of bespoke Docker images for any of those components, so I'd just use some "off the shelf" images avaiable from one of the half-dozen or so public container registries.

-The kubernetes documentation is, in short, a mess.
+To determine the best practices for deploying both my system and the third-party components, I turned to the kubernetes documentation.
+It is, in short, a mess.
 Here are some gripes:

 * Different portions were clearly written at different times.
 There's no way to tell what information is out-of-date.
 * Concepts that are now deprecated are used in the tutorials.
 * The same concepts are half-described in multiple places.
 It takes a lot of clicking around to develop a complete picture of any one concept.
 Understanding how *everything* works together takes marathon-runner persistence.
-* New tools are being developed at a breakneck pace, often building on and/or replacing older tools that did the same thing.
+* New tools are being developed at a breakneck pace, often building on and/or replacing older tools that did similar things.
 The AWS cluster-creation tool ecosystem is particularly hillarious.
 * Support for *obvious* usage patterns (like, say, a database that needs to have persisent storage and can't just be killed at will) is all over the map.
-The fact that kubernetes was designed for long-running, stateless processes is still pinfully obvious.
+The fact that kubernetes was designed for long-running, stateless processes is still painfully obvious.
 * Many *very* important caveats are mentioned in passing and alternative approaches are rarely given (see the documentation for the admittedly alpha version of [`kubeadm`](http://kubernetes.io/docs/getting-started-guides/kubeadm/) for some examples)

+## Pressing Onward

+To be fair, the documentation for most projects is pretty bad.
+I decided the best way to determine how to deploy *my* application on kubernetes would be to see how the *other* components were deployed.
+This proved... confusing.